Mobile App Design: The Complete Designer’s Guide | BuildFire

-Another cool functionality Origami has is that you can connect it to your iOS or Android device to preview it and see live changes as you work on it.
+Another cool functionality Origami has is that you can connect it to your Apple or Android mobile devices to preview it and see live changes as you work on it.

 OmniGraffle is a diagram design tool that provides the features and freedom to prototype screen flows, strategy maps, wireframes, and a variety of diagrams.

 With OmniGraffle, you can quickly visualize the flow of your app.
 So, it helps you in planning your app development without much hassle.

 Unlike other tools, Balsamiq helps you to design wireframes and wireframes alone effortlessly.
 So, if you are looking for a tool to design just wireframes alone, then Balsamiq does a great job at it.

 You can decide to make wireframe sketches or make clean wireframe designs.
 The sweetest thing is that it’s fast and has a lot of UI elements to match your thought-out design.